 - Unemployment and poor quality employment increases stress, lowers self-esteem, increases the risk of benefit dependence, and increases the likelihood of poverty and financial insecurity.
 This can impact greatly not just on mental health and emotional health, but can influence physical health with an increased risk of morbidity and mortality.
 This not only affects individuals but has a great impact on families, the community and Hull’s overall economy.

-- Among the working-age population who were economically inactive in 2021, there were fewer full-time students and people who had retired which suggests that students in Hull are more likely to work and people are less likely to take early retirement.
-Furthermore, people in Hull were more likely to be not working because of long-term illness or disability (33.4%) compared to Yorkshire and Humber (25.4%) and Great Britain (25.4%).
+- For the year from October 2022 to September 2023, among the working-age population who were economically inactive, there were fewer full-time students and people who had retired which suggests that students in Hull are more likely to work and people are less likely to take early retirement.
+Furthermore, people in Hull were more likely to be not working because of long-term illness or disability (34.7%) compared to Yorkshire and Humber (29.0%) and Great Britain (26.9%).

-- In the year from July 2021 to June 2022, the employment profile was also much lower in Hull with far fewer managers, directors and professional occupations (40.8%) compared to the region (47.0%) or Great Britain (51.4%) and – at the other end of the scale – more process plant and machine operatives and people in elementary occupations (22.8%) compared to the region (18.4%) and Great Britain (15.3%).
+- In the year from October 2022 to September 2023, the employment profile was also much lower in Hull with far fewer managers, directors and professional occupations (33.9%) compared to the region (47.8%) or Great Britain (52.6%) and – at the other end of the scale – more process plant and machine operatives and people in elementary occupations (28.5%) compared to the region (18.0%) and Great Britain (14.9%).
 Highest educational attainment among adults and earnings were also lower in Hull.
+This is reflected in the average weekly earnings which are lower in Hull compared than England (£422 versus £496), and among the lowest in the region.

-- In 2021/22, compared to the general working-age population where 70.5% were employed, people in Hull with long-term health problems were less likely to work (57.7%), although the greatest differences were among people in contact with secondary mental health services who were on a Care Plan Approach where 11% worked, and people with learning disabilities where fewer than 1% worked.
+- Compared to the general working-age population where the employment rate was over 70%, people in Hull with long-term health problems were less likely to work (62.4%) for 2022/23, although the greatest differences were among people in contact with secondary mental health services who were on a Care Plan Approach where 11% worked (for 2020/21), and people with learning disabilities where fewer than 0.4% worked (for 2022/23).

 - The employment circumstances for residents of Hull and labour market situation in Hull is worse than many other places due to Hull’s high levels of deprivation, and this has deteriorated markedly due to COVID-19.